This park is currently closed due to fire hazard.

 Bowron Lake Provincial Park

 About This Park

-Bowron Lake Park is a large wilderness area situated on the western slopes of the Cariboo Mountain Range.
+Bowron Lake Provincial Park is a large wilderness area situated on the western slopes of the Cariboo Mountain Range.
 The world-renowned Bowron Lake Canoe Circuit encompasses a 116 km chain of lakes, waterways and connecting portages.
 This wilderness canoe trip takes from 6 to 10 days to complete, depending on your time frame and skill level.
 For those looking for a shorter trip, the west side of the circuit can be paddled in 2 to 4 days.
 It is recommended that those who attempt the circuit have some wilderness canoeing experience.

 The park has tremendous diversity in topography and vegetation.
 The rounded hilltops of the Quesnel Highlands on the west side of the circuit have a unique character quite different from the imposing Cariboo Mountains on the eastern and southern sections of the circuit.
 The park is a place of many moods, from bright sunshine and placid blue lakes to angry gray waters and torrential rains.

 Bowron Lake Park also has a very pleasant 25 unit drive-in campground.
 The campground is located near the Registration Centre a short distance from Bowron Lake itself.
 There are also a few short walking trails nearby.

 Increased park visitation during recent years has placed a great deal of pressure on the park’s resources.
 If we are to preserve the wilderness experience, it is up to each visitor to treat this special area with the respect it deserves.